Changissnz/TAGIB/README.md

 ## Gregoyonuger says his farewell with plans to leave the country

 From: Gregoyonuger
-To: Marie, The Keyboard Warrior
+To: The Keyboard Warrior and Marie

 "I think it is a good time for me to start on my exit from these business arrangements.
 Our lawyers have been busy working on the bankryptcy paperwork,